owncloud-archive/documentation/admin_manual/configuration/server_to_server_configuration.rst

 password protection, allow users to upload files, and set an expiration date.

 .. note:: This is called Federated Cloud Sharing in ownCloud 8.
-You may create shares with oC 8 servers, following the steps below using public link shares. oC 8 also supports creating the share using the ``Share with user or group`` form field.
-This is not supported in oC7 and you must use public link shares.
+You may create shares with oC8 servers, following the steps below using public link shares. oC8 also supports creating the share using the ``Share with user or group`` form field.
+This is not supported in oC7 and you must use public link shares on both servers.

 Follow these steps to create a new public share: